MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/deploying-mim-password-change-notification-service-on-domain-controller.md

 ---
 # required metadata

-title: Password change notifications | Microsoft Identity Manager
+title: Password change notifications | Microsoft Docs
 description: Get the steps to install and configure the MIM Password Change Notification Service on your domain controller.
 keywords:
 author: kgremban